Top Winter Emails To Send Out This Year

 Green Monday

 A recently created e-commerce occasion that happens on the second Monday of December.
 It was coined as the last day customers could place an order that would be delivered before Christmas.
-You don’t have to stick to this name, though, or design your email with shades of green.
-But this is still important to notify your clients about the last day you offer before Christmas delivery.
+You don’t have to stick to this name, though, or use shades of green in your email design.
+But it’s still important to notify your clients about the last day you offer before Christmas delivery.
+You can also mention this in your holiday abandoned cart emails.

 Christmas countdown

-Christmas is just around the corner, so why not get people in the holiday spirit.
-For instance, you might want to put together a countdown email that highlights the products you are offering, together with any interesting discounts or the latest promotion.
+Christmas is just around the corner, so why not get people in the holiday spirit?
+One idea is to create a countdown email that highlights your brand’s products, together with any interesting discounts or the latest promotion.

 You can also create your business’s version of an advent calendar offering a new deal each day before Christmas.